-On some environments (OSGi, JBoss modules, ...), classpath resources (such as the solver config, score DRLs and domain classes) in your jars might not be available to the default ClassLoader of the optaplanner-core jar.
+On some environments (OSGi, JBoss modules, ...), classpath resources (the solver config, domain classes, etc.) in your jars might not be available to the default ClassLoader of the optaplanner-core jar.
 In those cases, provide the ClassLoader of your classes as a parameter: